UW Huskies complete football coaching staff with five more hires from Fresno State

 In 2020, Fresno State’s 4.17 sacks per game led the Mountain West and ranked third in the country.

-Literally, before Morrell and Kalen DeBoer embarked on coaching careers, they played together at the University of Sioux Falls — Morrell as a safety, DeBoer as a wide receiver.
-They won a NAIA Division II national championship together in 1996, with Morrell leading the team in tackles (before being inducted into the Cougars’ hall of fame in 2016).
+Before Morrell and Kalen DeBoer embarked on coaching careers, they played together at the University of Sioux Falls — Morrell as a safety, DeBoer as a wide receiver.
+They won a NAIA Division II national championship together in 1996, with Morrell leading the team in tackles (he inducted into the Cougars’ Hall of Fame in 2016).

 So it makes sense that Morrell would also oversee the safeties in Seattle.